Blog

 • A5: Installation

-The study evaluated impacts using a declared unit of one square meter of applied CoolSeal, which allows results to be compared consistently across projects and products.
+The study evaluated impacts using a declared functional unit of one square meter (1 m²) of applied CoolSeal, which allows results to be compared consistently across projects and products.

-It’s important to note that this study does not include the use phase or end-of-life.
-This is standard practice for Environmental Product Declarations (EPDs) and ensures clarity and consistency in reporting.
+It’s important to note that the study does not include the use phase or end-of-life.
+This is standard practice for EPD reporting and ensures clarity and consistency in lifecycle reporting.

 Environmental Impacts